Duroc pig: Origins and history

 The modern Duroc originated circa 1850 from crosses of the Jersey Red and New York's older Duroc.
 The breed started being used in shows around the 1950s.
 Durocs are predominantly kept for their meat, and are appreciated for their hardiness and quick but thorough muscle growth.

-The first pig to have its genome sequenced was a female Duroc named T.J.
+The first pig to have its genome sequenced was a Duroc sow named T.J.
 Tabasco.

 Characteristics

 Originally, the Duroc was a very large pig, but not as large as was the Jersey Red.
 Today, it is a medium-sized breed with a moderately long body and a slightly dished face.
 The ears are drooping and not held erect.
 The color is often an orangish-brown, but ranges from a light-golden shade to a deep mahogany-red.
 The weight of a mature boar is about 882 pounds, and the sow is about 772 pounds.